Last updated : March 24, 2025

-The Department of Transportation outlines the process that all safety-sensitive employers must follow regarding drug testing.
-Employers of the safety-sensitive workforce must adhere strictly to the DOT chain of custody process, as should everyone who handles the specimens submitted for the DOT drug test.
-Making things even more concrete, collectors, lab techs, and MROs record their part of the process on the Custody and Control Form (CCF).
+For instance, the DOT outlines the process that all safety-sensitive employers must follow regarding drug testing.
+Employers of the safety-sensitive workforce and others involved in the procedure must adhere strictly to the DOT chain of custody process.
+Making things even more concrete, collectors, lab techs, and MROs record their part of the information on the Custody and Control Form (CCF).

-The DOT chain of custody is in place to lessen the chance of errors during the testing process.
-It helps protect the drivers as well as employers though.
-Drivers who test positive for drugs may not get behind the wheel.
-Decreasing the risk of errors works to their advantage for sure because not being allowed on the road negatively affects their livelihood.
-The public is safer too.
-There is little doubt that someone driving while under the influence of drugs in their system could end in disaster.
+This DOT chain of custody is in place to lessen the chance of errors during the testing process.
+It helps protect both drivers and employers.
+Drivers who test positive for drugs are immediately removed from duty.
+Decreasing the risk of error works to their advantage too because not being allowed on the road negatively affects their livelihood.

 The DOT created the CCF to align with the Mandatory Guidelines for Federal Workplace Drug Testing Programs.
-It records the part everyone who comes into contact with the test sample plays.
-False-positive or negative results are much less likely because it becomes tough to tamper with the sample.
+Broken into sections, the form records the actions of everyone who comes into contact with the test sample.
+False-positive or negative results are less likely to occur because it makes it difficult to tamper with the sample.

-The paper trail records physical or electronic evidence of the custody, transfer, control, analysis, and disposal of DOT drug test specimens.
+The “paper” trail records physical or electronic evidence of the custody, transfer, control, analysis, and disposal of DOT drug test specimens.
 Employers use the chain of command for drug testing in the safety-sensitive and general workforces.
-However, a chain of custody is also established for use in criminal cases or for supply chain management.
+Law administrators establish their own chain of custody for use in criminal cases or for supply chain management.

 Breaking down the process